 - On the Tell Us about Your Health Care Needs screen you can fill in the optional information to customize your results or click Skip to View Plans button to go directly to the Plan Results screen.

-- Click the Plan Details button on a BluePlus, Medica or UCare plan you are interested in (or compare up to three plans side by side).
+- Click the Plan Details button on the plan you are interested in.

-- On the Plan Details screen, scroll down to the section titled "Drugs" and under the last column, "Additional Information" hover over the "view" link to see a benefit explanation about insulin benefit.
+- Scroll down to the section titled "Drugs" and under the last column, "Additional Information" hover over or tab to the "view" link to see the explanation about insulin benefit for the plan.
 (See image below.)